For an industry in transition, recruiting is the secret ingredient for agility.

 At a time when the manufacturing industry has been experiencing many challenges such as outsourcing, automation, a trade skills gap, and low population density near factory locations.
 It is an industry in transition and AIM sees upgrading its hiring processes as the linchpin towards successful transformation.

-To learn more, we talked with Carolyn Boyce, the company’s director of TA, about her team’s strategic plans to source and hire in this new industry landscape.
+To learn more, we talked with Caroline Boyce, the company’s director of TA, about her team’s strategic plans to source and hire in this new industry landscape.

 Set the stage for us.
 What was hiring like at AIM previously?

 We are a manufacturing company, so an easy application process is key to getting great talent to apply.
 However, the application used to take 30 minutes for someone who wasn’t used to working with a computer – the whole process was very heavy for the candidates.
 On top of that, our work was spread out through an applicant tracking system (ATS), job boards, and even spreadsheets.